Reynardine Home | Bow Station Home |

 Colas 70817 finally makes an appearance.
 It was one of only five of their Class 70s not to have visited the line

 during all the rebuilding activity.
-The load in this case consisted of twenty JNA and similar wagons loaded with
+The load in this case consisted of twenty JNA and similar wagons

 old wooden sleepers, at long last being taken out by rail rather than the inexplicable lorry traffic from Okehampton.